heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 that mean we can encode any h.o. scoped effect by elaborating into sub/jump.

 Route to answer: there's an encoding in the original scoped effects paper based on markers.
 This might be equivalent to sub/jump.
 Effect handlers in scope S7-9

+Proving this is future work.

 > ## Modular Reasoning of Higher-Order Effects
 >